Choosing the right people to be Project Managers

 Some people may be very surprised to read the above.
 Given what we do and the number of firms we interact with every year, we were not.
-There are some organisations who have or are developing formalised selection processes for project managers.
+There are some organisations that have or are developing formalised selection processes for project managers.
 However, there are still many where the level of formality around selection drops, and when it comes to internal business projects, it can disappear completely – regardless of their scale, size, importance and complexity.

-Mature project based businesses will usually at least look for track record and experience when appointing project managers.
-However, organisations whose core business is not delivering projects, will often appoint people with far less care (or we could say ‘science’) in the selection and appointment process.
+Mature project-based businesses will usually at least look for track record and experience when appointing project managers.
+However, organisations whose core business is not delivering projects will often appoint people with far less care (or we could say ‘science’) in the selection and appointment process.

 There is also another key question.
 It is fairly well accepted now that being a successful project manager requires a combination of skills, often referred to as hard and soft skills.
 It is also true, that few people in business (or indeed life) excel at both.